lauramog/products-api/README.md

 This project uses Django Rest Framework (DRF) to build an API which stores two items (strings) enter by a client 1.
 A  name 2.
 A description.
-In addition,  it generates automatically  A universally unique identifier  (UUID), creation date and update date for each item.\ for making operations as: Create, Update, delete, you can use the DRF interface as well as a terminal with the endpoints given below.\ ModelSerializer class, provided for the framework  is used to process input and output data.
+In addition,  it generates automatically  A universally unique identifier  (UUID), creation date and update date for each item.<br> for making operations as: Create, Update, delete, you can use the DRF interface as well as a terminal with the endpoints given below.<br> ModelSerializer class, provided for the framework  is used to process input and output data.